Age of Revolution: Important individuals during the revolutions

+Important organizations or movements during the revolutions

 Industrial Revolution

 The Industrial Revolution was the transition to new manufacturing processes in the period from about 1760 to sometime between 1820 and 1840.
 It marked a major turning point in history and almost every aspect of daily life was influenced in some way.
 In particular, average income and population began to exhibit unprecedented sustained growth.
 This led to a rapid expansion of cities that resulted in social strains and disturbances.
 For instance, economic grievances associated with this industrialization fed later revolutions such as those that transpired from 1848.
 New social classes emerged including those that began to reject orthodox politics.
 This is demonstrated by the rise of the urban middle class, which became a powerful force so that they had to be integrated into the political system.
 The upheavals also led to old political ideas that were directed against the social arrangements of the preindustrial regime.

 American Revolution (1765–1783)

 The American Revolution brought about independence for the Thirteen Colonies of British America.
 This was the first European colony to claim independence.
-It was the birth of the United States of America, ultimately leading to the drafting and ratification of a U.S. Constitution that included a number of original features within a federated representative democracy and a system of separation of powers and checks and balances.
+It was the birth of the United States of America, ultimately leading to the drafting and ratification of a U.S. Constitution that included a number of original features within a federated republic and a system of separation of powers and checks and balances.
 Those include but are not limited to an elected head of state, property rights, due process rights, and the rights of free speech, the press and religious practice.